-It always comes as a surprise when a credit check is requested and find that your scores are far from what you expected, and not in a good way.
-Sure, we forgot to pay the electric bill and ends up being two days late.
-As you read your credit reports you see some small errors, discrepancies between different reports, and some outright huge inaccuracies.
-No wonder your reported score is lower than you thought!
+It always comes as a surprise when you request a credit check and you find that your scores are far from what you expected — and not in a good way.
+Sure, a few times you forgot to pay the electric bill on time or missed your monthly minimum due on your credit card.
+As you read your credit reports, you might catch errors of your own, discrepancies between different reports, and — occasionally — glaring inaccuracies.
+It's not always your fault if your reported score is lower than you thought!

-Repairing your credit is the process of restoring the information held by the various credit bureaus to their rightfully true and honest state.
+Repairing your credit is the process of restoring the information held by the various credit bureaus to its rightful and honest state.
 You are legally protected from bearing the burden of these mistakes or malicious misprints.
-The process is not simple or quick, but with patience and attention to detail you can have these problems corrected.
-Combine this approach with better financial habits moving forward and you’ll restore your credit to the high levels you’ve earned and enjoy all of the benefits that come along with it.
+The process is not simple or quick, but with patience and attention to detail, you can have these problems corrected.
+Combine this approach with better financial habits moving forward, and you’ll restore your credit to the high levels you’ve earned and enjoy all of the benefits that come along with it.

-People tend to never concern themselves with their FICO score until it’s too late.
+People tend to forget about their FICO score until it’s too late.
 It’s not until they are applying for a new credit card or attempting to secure a mortgage or car loan that they realize something is amiss.
-The problem has two layers to it.

-This is why you need to repair your credit now, especially if you anticipate any larger purchase in the near future.
-For most of us there is simply no realistic way to purchase an entire home in cash.
+This is why you need to repair your credit now, especially if you anticipate any larger purchases in the near future.
+For most of us, there is simply no realistic way to purchase an entire home with cash.
 We must have access to lines of credit at reasonable interest rates.
 Don’t wait to get started.

-Forget about all of the complex legalese language out there.
+Forget about all of the complex legal language out there.
 When it comes to your credit score, your rights are very simple to understand.
-If someone tries to confuse you about any details, question their motives because it’s as plain as this…
+If someone tries to confuse you with details, question their motives.
+It’s as plain as this:

 Most importantly, nobody can charge you to investigate or correct your credit report.
 Disputing misrepresentations, mistakes, fraud, or outdated details on your report is within your rights.
 The responsibility falls upon the credit reporting company and the company supplying the faulty information to research and correct these inaccuracies.
 Never hesitate to contact both the bureau and the information provider and ask that your rights be fulfilled.